sandbox-quantum/Tangelo-Examples/dev_tools/generate_documentation.rst

    quarto render

-Rendered files have been generated, and they can be naviguated in the `_site` folder.
+Rendered files have been generated, and they can be navigated in the `_site` folder.
-This step can be done to test locally the rendering of the python notebooks.
+This step regenerates the html documentation locally to ensure notebooks render as they should, and that the navigation works as expected.

 2c.
 Deployment on github-pages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^